June 29, 2024

 t = 60 mins.

-Now let's look into the speed, distance, and time formula but here we will discuss the problems based on trains.
-These questions are slightly different from the regular speed distance and time calculation because we have to consider the length of the train while calculating the sums.
-We will show you how to solve it with the help of the illustration below.
+Now, let's look into the speed, distance, and time formula, but here, we will discuss problems based on trains.
+These questions are slightly different from the regular speed, distance, and time calculation because we have to consider the length of the train while calculating the sums.
+We will show you how to solve them with the illustration below.

-Illustration: Train A, length of 600m, running at speed of 80 km/hr will take how long to traverse a man seated in the second train having a length of 400 meters, going at 64 km/h in the opposing path?
+Question: Train A, having a length of 600 meters and running at a speed of 80 km/hr, will take how long to traverse a man seated in the second train, having a length of 400 meters and going at 64 km/h in the opposing path?

 Ans:

-Total Speed = 64 + 80 = one hundred forty-four kmph (delivered due to the fact they're visiting in contrary directions)
+Total Speed = 64 + 80 = 144 kmph (delivered due to the fact they're visiting in contrary directions)

 In m/sec, speed = one hundred forty-four *(5/18) = forty m/sec